wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 Also, Canning replied that **the killer use case of the future is the ability to control a computer as intuitively as possible.**

-"For example, when you first start using Adobe Photoshop, you click on one button and you get 10 buttons, and it takes you a while to make a choice.
+> "For example, when you first start using Adobe Photoshop, you click on one button and you get 10 buttons, and it takes you a while to make a choice.
 However, if a brain-computer interface could know enough about what you want to do, it can cut back the unnecessary 90% of options and you see just 10% of options.
 I think it would be a killer app.
 And that type of application is possible in non-invasive BCIs. "

 &nbsp;

 ### Timing and solving technical issues are critical to the establishment of neurotechnology.

-While the technology is like something out of science fiction, Canning said that **in order for the technology to reach healthy people, it is necessary to determine where it's good enough for people to start using it.**
+While the technology is like something out of science fiction, Canning said that **in order for the technology to reach healthy people, it is necessary to determine where it's good enough for them to start using it.**

-He explained that "I think people are over willing to accept the technology sometimes without thinking about concerns around the technology.
+He explained that
+> "I think people are over willing to accept the technology sometimes without thinking about concerns around the technology.
 When [Neuralink](http://neuralink.com/) previously announced the clinical trial, many people wanted to sign up for it although there isn't even an illness underneath.
 For instance, I want to listen to music with my mind.
 So, we need to be careful with this stuff."

 ![Neuralink Device](https://img-cdn.tnwcdn.com/image?fit=1280%2C720&url=https%3A%2F%2Fcdn0.tnwcdn.com%2Fwp-content%2Fblogs.dir%2F1%2Ffiles%2F2019%2F11%2Fneuralink.jpg&signature=166a1426cb99b54b052eeee203306399)